Free Laboratory Teaching Materials available with all new E-Series systems

 - Preparation of an Ester – Oxidation of an Aldehyde to a Methyl Ester

 - Preparation of a Coumarin – A Knovenagel Condensation Reaction

 - Preparation of a Cyclopentene: A Ring Closing Metathesis Reaction

 - A Nucleophilic Acyl Substitution Reaction – Preparation of an Ester

 - Preparation of a Biaryl – A Suzuki Cross Coupling Reaction

-To download this content, please sign up to our knowledge base
+To download a sample of this content, please sign up to our knowledge base

 About the Teaching Materials